Faint Positive Line on an Ovulation Test: Are You Ovulating or Pregnant?

 Drinking too much water can also cause an unclear result

-What if you keep getting faint lines on your ovulation tests?
+What if the lines on your ovulation tests are always faint?

 The answers to those questions depend on a lot of factors.
 Your best course is to speak with your doctor, as there could be a medical issue that’s preventing you from ovulating normally.